metaleap/mojo/at0/_notes/notes.md

 ```

 As it stands with that, two sub-optimal choices remain: either generate the `ferror` call
 "beforehand"/"outside" even if `ferr` will turn out to not be consumed, or generate it twice.
 Both would violate our intended semantics and must be prevented.
+(Also want to stick to
-We'll also stick to non-lazy evaluation, the lazy-eval world doesn't have this conundrum.
+non-lazy evaluation, the lazy-eval world doesn't have this conundrum.)

-The "plain and simple" objective is to reach the equivalent of the below imperative statement sequence, with `ferror` only being called / `ferr` only being written when it clearly _will_ be consumed:
+The "essence-ial" objective is to reach the equivalent of the below imperative statement
+sequence, with `ferror` only being called / `ferr` only being written when it clearly _will_
+be consumed:

 ```c
   int n = fwrite(str, 1, str.len, file);